 BA (Communication), University of Washington

 MACM, North Park Theological Seminary

 I grew up outside of Chicago, deeply immersed in evangelicalism.
 I eagerly imbibed all aspects of my fundamentalist corner of the world—until I began to struggle with it.
 Eventually it was no longer enough for me to know all those right answers, and my individualistic faith no longer sustained me the way it once did.
 So I began to explore—I tried leaving the church, investigated Catholicism, learned ancient spiritual practices that were new to me.
 All these years later, here I am, still in the church—that community of believers in all its messy, imperfect, often frustrating glory.
-In fact, I work for our denomination’s magazine, where I get paid to talk and write about life in the church in meaningful ways.
-I live in Chicago with my two boys and one husband.
+I edit The Covenant Companion, the denominational magazine of The Evangelical Covenant Church, where I get paid to talk and write about life in the church in meaningful ways.
+I have two teenage boys, one husband, and an English mastiff named Helmut.

-Fun things for me: Biking to work all year long, conversation with authentic people, quirky films, reading good writing, interesting food.
+Fun things for me: Biking to work, conversation with authentic people, quirky films, reading good writing, interesting food.